sohailtahir5858/sohailtahir5858/readme.md

 ## I am a Software Engineer and Web Developer!

-- Currently Associate Software Engineer at [RevolveAi](https://www.revolveai.com/).
+- Currently Sr Software Engineer at [RevolveAi](https://www.revolveai.com/).

 ### About Me:

-I'm a dedicated Software Engineer based in Pakistan, specializing in web development with a strong background in Laravel and React.
-I excel in creating dynamic applications and have extensive experience with MySQL, JavaScript, jQuery, and Bootstrap for front-end development.
+I'm a dedicated Software Engineer based in Islamabad, specializing in web development with a strong background in Laravel and Mern Stack.
+I excel in creating dynamic applications and have extensive experience with Next.js, React.js, Php, Node and bootstrap, tailwindcss for frontend.

 With hands-on deployment experience on platforms like EC2, S3, and Linux servers, I also utilize Python and AWS Lambda for web scraping and automation tasks.
 I am passionate about writing clean, efficient code and continuously improving my skills.